mysql-workbench/mwb-dom/README.md

 ```

 ## Concepts
-The Document Object Model (MwbDocument) is a programming interface for continious integration.
-It represents the database so that programs can change the document content.
-The DOM represents the document as properties and arrays; that way, PHP programming language can interact with the document.
+The DOM represents a document with a physical model.
+Each object of the model ends in a node, and each node contains objects.
+DOM methods allow programmatic access to the tree layer.
+With them, you can change the document's structure, style, or content.

 The `Mwb\Loader` class create an instance(of \ArrayObject or \Mwb\Grt\*) for each `<value >` using struct-name as class
 ### document.mwb.xml